opentripplanner/OpenTripPlanner/docs/Configuration.md

 ### Tuning transfer optimization

-The main purpose of the transfer optimization is to make sure all paths returned do the transfer at the best possible location.
-OTP post-process all paths returned by the router.
-We can apply sophisticated calculations that is too slow or not algorithmically valid in Raptor with this strategy.
-The paths are optimized before the intinerary filter chain.
+The main purpose of transfer optimization is to handle cases where one can transfer between two routes at more than one point (pair of stops), ensuring transfers occur at the best possible location.
+By post-processing all paths returned by the router, OTP can apply sophisticated calculations that are too slow or not algorithmically valid within Raptor.
+Transfers are optimized before the paths reach the itinerary filter chain.

 For a detailed description of the design and the optimization calculations see the [design documentation](https://github.com/opentripplanner/OpenTripPlanner/blob/dev-2.x/src/main/java/org/opentripplanner/routing/algorithm/transferoptimization/package.md) (dev-2.x latest).

 #### Transfer optimization configuration

-To toggle transfer optimization on or off use the OTPFeature `OptimizeTransfers`(default is on).
+To toggle transfer optimization on or off use the OTPFeature `OptimizeTransfers` (default is on).
 You should leave this on unless you there is a critical issue with it.
-The OTPFeature `GuaranteedTransfers` will toggle on and off the priority optimization (part of optimize transfers).
+The OTPFeature `GuaranteedTransfers` will toggle on and off the priority optimization (part of OptimizeTransfers).

-The order for the transfer priority is:
+The order of transfer priority is:

 1. STAY SEATED
 2. GUARANTIED